raeganfaith/MERN-AI-ChatBot/README.md

 Welcome to the MERN ChatBot repository!
 This project is a ChatBot application built using the MERN stack (MongoDB, Express.js, React, Node.js) and integrated with the OpenAI API for natural language processing.

-> **Note:** The OpenAI API used in this project has reached its usage limit.
-This project was developed for educational purposes to practice API integration and usage.
-The chatbot will no longer respond with real data from OpenAI.

 ## Features

 - **Natural Language Processing:** Utilizes the OpenAI API to understand and respond to user input.